Discovery writing & revision

 The genuine challenge of discovery writing isn't the drafting.
 It's the revision.

 When a plotter reaches the end of a draft, they have two documents: the manuscript and the outline.
 They can compare what they planned against what they wrote, identify the gaps, and revise with a map in hand.
 Discovery writers have one document.
-The structure that emerged during drafting exists — it's real, it's in there — but there's no external document that describes it.
+The structure that emerged during drafting exists, but there's no external document that describes it.
 Revising without that map means either building one retroactively or trying to hold the entire manuscript in your head at once, which is not something human brains are particularly good at.